metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_configuration_v1alpha1_manifest.md

 - `address` (String) Defines the xDS gRPC API address which Contour will serve.Contour's default is '0.0.0.0'.
 - `port` (Number) Defines the xDS gRPC API port which Contour will serve.Contour's default is 8001.
 - `tls` (Attributes) TLS holds TLS file config details.Contour's default is { caFile: '/certs/ca.crt', certFile: '/certs/tls.cert', keyFile: '/certs/tls.key', insecure: false }. (see [below for nested schema](#nestedatt--spec--xds_server--tls))
-- `type` (String) Defines the XDSServer to use for 'contour serve'.Values: 'envoy' (default), 'contour (deprecated)'.Other values will produce an error.
+- `type` (String) Defines the XDSServer to use for 'contour serve'.Values: 'envoy' (default), 'contour (deprecated)'.Other values will produce an error.Deprecated: this field will be removed in a future release whenthe 'contour' xDS server implementation is removed.

 <a id="nestedatt--spec--xds_server--tls"></a>
 ### Nested Schema for `spec.xds_server.tls`